GPM Underrepresented Racial and Ethnic Groups Travel Grant

 Sponsored by the Council on Genomic and Precision Medicine

-To qualify for this Scientific Sessions 2023 award, you must meet the following deadlines:
+To qualify for Scientific Sessions 2024 travel grants, you must meet the following deadlines:

-- June 7, 2023 – Deadline to have an active AHA membership with this Council.
+• August 16, 2024 – Deadline to have an active AHA membership with the sponsoring council.

-The Council on Genomic and Precision Medicine (GPM) is offering a travel grant to underrepresented racial and ethnic early career investigators and students who will be presenting research at the AHA’s Scientific Sessions.
+The Council on Genomic and Precision Medicine (GPM) is offering a travel grant to underrepresented racial and ethnic early career investigators and students who are planning to attend AHA’s Scientific Sessions.
 The grant will honor accomplished underrepresented racial and ethnic students and early career investigators while enabling them to get more involved in the AHA and in Scientific Sessions.

 Eligibility Criteria